binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Cloud Service Provider vs In-house {#cloud-risks-that-the-solution-causes-cloud-service-provider-vs-in-house}

-In the [Countermeasures](#cloud-countermeasures-cloud-service-provider-vs-in-house) section I provided a few points to consider, rather than outright solutions.
+In the [Countermeasures](#cloud-countermeasures-cloud-service-provider-vs-in-house) section I provided a good number of points to consider, rather than outright solutions.
 These mostly depend on specifics of your organisation, which you will have to weigh up.
 There is no one answer for all here.

-#### Skills

-Risks that Solution Causes

-#### EULA

-Risks that Solution Causes

-#### Giving up Secrets

-Risks that Solution Causes

-#### Location of Data

-Risks that Solution Causes

-#### Vendor lock-in

-Risks that Solution Causes

-#### Possible Single Points of Failure

-Risks that Solution Causes
+Consider all options and make the decision based on what suites your organisation the best.

 ### People